adamfinkelstein/hepcat/README.md

 * Build from source (probably slower)

-Next this works, at least in python version 3.9.13 (generally 3.9.x):
+Next this works, at least in python version 3.9.13 (generally 3.9.x -- note that Python 3.9.13 is what is specified in runtime.txt):

 ```
 git clone https://github.com/adamfinkelstein/hepcat.git